-Priority Application Deadline: Fall Admission (April 15), Spring Admission (November 1), and Summer Admission (April 1).
+Priority Application Deadline: Fall Admission (April 1st) and Spring Admission (October 1st).
 Nurses who hold the master's degree in nursing in one of the following advanced practice areas may apply: nurse practitioner, clinical nurse specialist, midwifery, nursing administration, or informatics.
 Admission into the graduate program is competitive and is based on the strength of the applicants' records.
 Students applying for admission must submit their application package by stated deadlines.
 At this time, the DNP program cannot admit nurses from the State of New York.
 Each student must apply to the School of Graduate Studies as well as apply to the College of Nursing.
 Please note that admission to the School of Graduate Studies does not imply admission to the College of Nursing.
 All students must meet the requirements for admission into the School of Graduate Studies.
 In addition to those requirements, the requirements for admission into the College of Nursing are: Applicants must: Hold a master's degree in advanced practice nursing from an accredited institution.
 Complete a UAH Application for Graduate Admission (submit to the Office of Graduate Studies).
 Submit a UAH Immunization Form.
 Submit official transcripts from all higher education programs attempted.
 Submit completed application for admission to the UAH CON (available here in PDF format MS Word format or from the Office of Graduate Programs).
 Submit Professional Statement as detailed on the final page of the application for admission.
 Submit two satisfactory references from former faculty or professional colleagues (Form in PDF format).
 Submit proof of current/active unencumbered licensure and advanced specialty certification.
 Forward verification of clinical hours form to university that awarded MSN degree.
 Submit CV/resume.
 Meet health and background clearance requirements (available from the Office of Graduate Programs).
 Interview with DNP faculty member (arranged by the UAH CON).
 In addition to the above requirements, international students must demonstrate sufficient ability in English to read, write and speak (a minimum score of 550 on the TOEFL).
 On Campus Orientation The DNP on-campus orientation (required for all new incoming students) will be held at the beginning of the first semester of enrollment.
 More information is available in the Office of the Associate Dean for Graduate Programs at 256-824-6669.